 Reasons to Love these Cookies

-- Soft & Gooey Inside- The cookies are chewy and oozing with chocolate inside!
+- Soft & Gooey Inside- The cookies are chewy and oozing with chocolate inside like my No Butter Chocolate Chip Cookies!

-- Chocolate Chips- They are loaded and topped with chocolate chips!
+- Chocolate Chips- They are fully loaded and topped with chocolate chips like in our Eggless Chocolate Cookies!!

 - Chocolate Sandwich Cookies- You can use gluten free oreos, but I use gluten free/ vegan chocolate sandwich cookies.

 - Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
-I really love to use this one because it’s nut safe but it does contain dairy.
+I really love to use this gluten free flour because it’s nut safe but it does contain dairy.
+It also contains xanthan gum which really helps give baked goods their bounce.

-- Butter/ Vegan Baking Stick- Only use softened.
-If you use melted, the cookies will spread too much.
+- Butter/ Vegan Baking Stick- Only use room temperature.
+If you use melted, the cookies will spread too much while baking.

 - Cornstarch and Water- These are eggless cookies so this mixture helps bind everything together.

-- Dark Brown Sugar- I use this instead of granulated for added moisture.
+- Dark Brown Sugar- I use this instead of granulated for added moisture just like in our Mini Chocolate Chip Cookies.

 - Molasses- The secret ingredient!
 I use a tablespoon of unsulphured molasses.
 Without it, the cookies will dry up as soon as they’re cool.